-The responsibility for the design and construction of all new streets and the widening of existing streets necessary to provide adequate transportation service to, or within, a development rests exclusively with the Developer, except as outlined in Section 1.9.2.C ("Adequate Transportation Service" is described in Chapter 4).
+The responsibility for the design and construction of all new streets and the widening of existing streets necessary to provide adequate transportation service to, or within, a development rests exclusively with the Developer, except as outlined in Section 1.9.2 C ("Adequate Transportation Service" is described in Chapter 4).
 This responsibility includes the acquisition and/or dedication of all necessary rights-of-way and easements.
 This responsibility applies to on-site streets, adjacent streets, transition sections, and connections to the arterial street system.
 Certain portions of these improvements may be eligible for reimbursement.
-Reimbursement for street improvements may be sought from the local entity and/or property owners adjacent to the improvements.
+Reimbursement for off sitestreet improvements may be sought from the local entity and/or property owners adjacent to the improvements.
 Reimbursement policies are presented in Section 1.9.3.
 The following list outlines the improvements that are considered to be an integral part of the street construction.

-- 1. Street grading and subgrade preparation or stabilization.

-- 2. Concrete curbs, gutters, sidewalks and cross pans.

-- 3. Installation of all street related ADA improvements.

-- 4. Pavement section including aggregate base courses and asphaltic or Portland cement concrete pavement.

-- 5. Traffic signals and/or required Roundabouts or Traffic Circles.

-- 6. Traffic signing and pavement markings.

-- 7. Railroad crossings.

-- 8. Bridges, Ditch and drainage crossings.

-- 9. Street lighting.
+- 1. Street grading and subgrade preparation or stabilization. - 2.
+Concrete curbs, and gutters, sidewalks and crosspans. - 3.
+Concrete sidewalk.
+Installation of all street related ADA improvements - 4.
+Pavement section including aggregate base courses and asphaltic or Portland cement concrete pavement. - 5.
+Traffic signals and/or required Roundabouts or Traffic Circles. - 6.
+Traffic signing and pavement markings. - 7.
+Railroad crossings. - 8.
+Bridges, Ditch and drainage crossings. - 9.
+Street lighting.

-- 10. Water distribution system.

-- 11. Sanitary sewer system.

-- 12. Storm drain system.